dotnet/runtime/docs/coreclr/jit-testing.md

 ## Tasks

 Below are some broad task areas that we should consider as part of this plan.
-It seems sensible to for Microsoft to focus on opening up the JIT self-host (aka JITSH) tests first.
+It seems sensible for Microsoft to focus on opening up the JIT self-host (aka JITSH) tests first.
 A few other tasks are also Microsoft specific and are marked with (MS) below.

 Other than that the priority, task list, and possibly assigments are open to discussion.

-### (MS) Bring up equivalent of the “JITSH” tests
+### (MS) Bring up equivalent of the JITSH tests

 JITSH is a set of roughly 8000 tests that have been traditionally used by Microsoft JIT developers as the frontline JIT test suite.

-We’ll need to subset these tests for various reasons:
+We'll need to subset these tests for various reasons:

 1. Some have shallow desktop CLR dependence (e.g. missing cases in string formatting).
 2. Some have deep desktop CLR dependence (testing a desktop CLR feature that